xApnea/xApnea/README.md

 <!-- Talking about you -->
 **About Me:**
-- I am a full-stack web developer, primarily using Java Script, Node, & React.
+- I am a full-stack web developer, primarily using JavaScript, Node, & React.
 - I’m currently learning __TypeScript__, & __WebGL__.
 - Fun-Fact: I have played guitar in multiple bands and toured the US.
 - How to reach me: __jcbruno150@gmail.com__